The Dos and Don'ts of Attending Your Holiday Office Party

 Do: Dress Up

-Every day at the office is an occasion to present yourself, but your holiday office party is an opportunity to look more chic and glamorous then ever.
-That said, the same rules of polish and professionalism should still apply; don’t try to be too edgy or show too much skin.
+Every day at the office is an occasion to present yourself, but your holiday office party is an opportunity to look a little more dressed up than normal.
+The same rules of polish and professionalism should still apply; don’t try to be too edgy or show more skin than you would in the workplace.

 Don't: Be Shy

 You spend every workday with your team; your office holiday party is your chance to step out of your comfort zone and routine and meet someone new.
-Be brave and strike up a conversation with someone you’ve never spoken to before.
-Chances are you’ll make a new friend, and you’ll be very grateful you did.
+Be brave and strike up a conversation with someone you’ve never spoken to, perhaps from a different department.
+Chances are you’ll make a new friend.

 Especially if you work in a large office, it’s important to network at your office get-togethers.
 Meeting people in different departments than yours or getting familiar with your superiors can only help you.
 You never know when you’re going to want to make a change or even need a favor.